The British Society for the Philosophy of Religion

 The BSPR is also affiliated to the European Society for the Philosophy of Religion which holds a biennial conference in years alternating with the BSPR’s conference.

 The programme of events for the Society is decided at the General Meeting held at the Biennial Conference.
-The planning of the programme is in the hands of the Committee, consisting currently of Professor Stephen R. L. Clark (President), Professor Robin Le Poidevin (former President), Dr Andrew Moore (Secretary), Dr Yujin Nagasawa (Treasurer), and three other Committee Members.
+The planning of the programme is in the hands of the Committee, consisting currently of Professor Sarah Coakley (President), Professor Stephen R. L. Clark (former President), Dr. Victoria Harrison (Honrary Secretary), Dr. William Wood (Honorary Treasurer), and other Committee Members.
 For full details of the Committee and Council of the Society, click here.
 To view the full Constitution of the BSPR, click here.